tejasnavalkhe1810/web-development/Cards/README.md

 # Responsive Cards using flex box

-markdown: kramdown
-This project was assigned by [Frontend Mentor](https://Frontendmentor.io){:target="_blank" rel="noopener"} to practice Frontend Technologies (HTML, CSS, JavaScript, ReactJs, etc...)
+This project was assigned by [Frontend Mentor](https://Frontendmentor.io) to practice Frontend Technologies (HTML, CSS, JavaScript, ReactJs, etc...)

 ### Description: